 The project focuses on four so-called emerging materials and technologies: wearables, nanomaterials, biomaterials and self-healing materials.

-What was your visit to Copenhagen about?
+What has your visit to Copenhagen consisted of?

 Tell us about the European project you are collaborating on.

 Datemat is an initiative that aims to develop new teaching methodologies to achieve a better transfer of knowledge and technology from universities and technology centers to companies.
 The project focuses on four of the so-called emerging materials and technologies: wearables, nanomaterials, biomaterials and self-healing materials.
 Within the consortium, we work with nanomaterials together with FAD (Fomento Artes y design), which provides the materials knowledge , and BCD (Barcelona Centro de design), a business cluster.

 Have you been there with other members of Tecnun?

 Yes, there was Mabel Rodríguez, another teacher from area from design and me, Aitor Cazón.
 In Milan, Paz Morer and Leire Francés were there, so this time it was our turn to "work outside".

 Very good.
 From the professional point of view it is an opportunity to exchange experiences and ways of working and networking with some of the leading universities in the fields of design and technology at European level as the Politecnico di Milano (Italy), Aalto University (Finland) and the Copenhagen School of Design and Technology (Denmark).
 From the point of view of staff, I for one had not been to Copenhagen and I found it a very interesting city in the short time we had to do some sightseeing.
 The weather was splendid and there were not many tourists: it was not high season.
 Even when we went to see the little mermaid there were only us and a group of Chinese tourists.
 Finally, our hosts Anke and Mette from KEA (Copenhagen School of Design and Technology) were great and we made the most of the two days we were there.